laurent-clouet/sheepit-client/README.md

 * cancel: cancel the stop request
 * quit: stops the client directly without finishing the current frame

-## the latest releas cloud also be started with docker
+## the latest release could also be started with docker
 https://github.com/principat/docker-sheepit-client